Hôtel Ravenstein: Interior

-The interior was almost entirely restored in 1935–1937, retaining some late 15th–early 16th-century features and 18th-century refurbishments.
+The interior was almost entirely restored in 1935–1937, retaining some late 15th to early 16th-century features and 18th-century refurbishments.
 Key spaces include the entrance hall with oak staircase and Louis XVI baluster, classicist-stucco rooms with trophy decorations and marble fireplaces, the Conference Room with oak beam ceiling and Philip of Cleve heraldry, the Cordoba Room with similar ceiling and de Neufforge arms, and the Portrait Room with 18th-century stucco.
 The reconstructed private chapel features a star vault, and the attic houses a large meeting room beneath an open timber roof structure.